cloudwego/netpoll/README.md

 focused on RPC scenarios, developed by [ByteDance][ByteDance].

 RPC is usually heavy on processing logic and therefore cannot handle I/O serially.
-But Go's standard library [net][net] designed blocking I/O API, so that the RPC framework can only follow the One Conn One Goroutine design.
+But Go's standard library [net][net] is designed for blocking I/O APIs, so that the RPC framework can only follow the One Conn One Goroutine design.
 It will waste a lot of cost for context switching, due to a large number of goroutines under high concurrency.
 Besides, [net.Conn][net.Conn] has no API to check Alive, so it is difficult to make an efficient connection pool for RPC framework, because there may be a